touhidalam69/DataAccess_SqlServer/README.md

 - Retrieve data as `DataTable`
 - Retrieve data as a list of strongly-typed models
 - Insert, update, and delete models
-- Use custom attributes to exclude properties from CRUD operations
+- Use custom attributes to exclude properties from CRUD operations or mark properties as identity columns

 ## Installation